mariusbancila/stduuid/README.md

 # stduuid
-A C++ cross-platform implementation **for universally unique identifiers**, simply know as either UUID or GUID (mostly on Windows).
+A C++ cross-platform single-header library implementation **for universally unique identifiers**, simply know as either UUID or GUID (mostly on Windows).
 A UUID is a 128-bit number used to uniquely identify information in computer systems, such as database table keys, COM interfaces, classes and type libraries, and many others.

 For information about UUID/GUIDs see:
 * [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier)